Created before Nov 2016

 Share this page:

 Banco Bilbao Vizcaya Argentaria (BBVA), is a multinational Spanish banking group.
 It was formed in 1999 from a merger of Banco Bilbao Vizcaya and Argentaria.
 It provides financial services in over 31 countries and to 51 million customers throughout the world.
-The Group has a solid leading position in the Spanish market, where it began operating over 150 years ago.
-It also has leading franchises in South America: it is the main financial institution in Mexico, one of the 15 biggest banks in the United States, where it has a leading franchise in the Sunbelt region.
+The group has a leading position in the Spanish market, where it began operating over 150 years ago.
+It also has franchises in South America, where it is the main financial institution in Mexico.
+It is one of the 15 biggest banks in the United States, where it has a franchise in the Sunbelt region.
 BBVA employs near 109,000 people worldwide and has about a million shareholders.
 In March 2017 BBVA acquired a 50% ownership of Garantibank, Turkey.
-In June 2017 BBVA Group controlled assets worth EUR 702 billion.

 Plaza San Nicolás, 4

 Mr. Francisco González |